confluentinc/cp-ansible/VARIABLES.md

 ### fips_enabled

-Boolean to have cp-ansible configure components with FIPS security settings
+Boolean to have cp-ansible configure components with FIPS security settings.
+Must have ssl_enabled: true and use Java 8

 Default:  false